fusioninventory/documentation/docs/Advanced_topics/dev/spec/protocol/deploy.md

   postpone lets the user decide if the installation should be postponed.

+!!! warning
-{% include warning.html param="messageBox action planned for later support<br />Still not supported in Deploy v2.1.0 from FusionInventory-Agent v2.3.18" %}
+    messageBox action planned for later support<br />Still not supported in Deploy v2.1.0 from FusionInventory-Agent v2.3.18

 `cmd`: Execute a command